 With that he left the room, squeezing my shoulder just once, and ruffling my hair as he passed, his only physical expressions of affection.

 Three weeks later, I was waiting for my flight to be called at Des Moines Airport, all four of us, Charlie, Mother, Lori and me, standing in silence.
 Enough had been said already, and I was going anyway, because I wanted to, leaving my family behind, because I thought I needed to.
-Lori was avoiding me, glaring at me, her face streaked with angry tears, mother was stiff, unbending, anger in every line of her body, and Charlie was silent, probably tired of being the peacemaker.
+Lori was avoiding me, her face streaked with angry tears, mother stiff, unbending, anger in every line of her body, Charlie silent, probably tired of being the peacemaker.

 The silence was becoming oppressive, and finally, to my relief, I heard my flight being called.
 I trudged to the departure gate, even now wondering if I was doing the right thing, but still convinced that Iowa was not the place for me, and so I barely registered when someone called my name and again.
 I heard running footsteps behind me, and as I turned, Mother ran full tilt into me, nearly knocking me over, hugging me, crying, telling me to behave, telling me to call, clinging on to me.